zitadel/zitadel/docs/docs/concepts/structure/users.md

 ## Managing Users

-Users can be created, changed, and deleted via our APIs or manually in Console.
+Users can be created, changed, and deleted via our APIs or manually in the console.

 ### Self-service

 Depending on the organization's policies users may self-register and thus create accounts on their own.
 Users can self-manage their user information or authentication methods.
-A self-service UI is provided in Console, yet you can also integrate our APIs with your user interface.
+A self-service UI is provided in the console, yet you can also integrate our APIs with your user interface.

 ### Metadata